SurrealNumber/CoreTitleInheritance/readme.txt

 It is possible to be over the core limit without including any designated core holdings.
 Will have to address this.
 NOTE ABOUT CODE: core_count means core_holding_count.
 Same with core_limit and core_holding_limit
 Have to put in something to trigger over core limit alert.
+Possibly consider having the modifiers hidden so they only show up for the character. it looks like most province modifiers are actually meant for different scopes than provinces.